-The supply chain that decides
+The supply chain that decides before the crisis does.

 An explainability-first, EU AI Act-compliant enterprise AI architecture for regulated manufacturers who can no longer afford the intelligence gap between their data and their decisions.